hivesolutions/builds/README.md

     DEV_NAME=/dev/sdb make.vdi.sh

-To deploy a new version of the Scudum distrubtion to the rpository use:
+To deploy a new version of the Scudum distrubtion to the repository use, note that the deployment is going to use the `/mnt/drop/scudum` path by default but may be changed using the `TARGET` variable:

     VERSION=v1 deploy.sh